Joene19/supermarket-sales-sql-project/sql-supermarket-project/Readme.md

 ## 👨‍💻 Author

-Created as a SQL practice project for data analysis portfolio building.
+Joene Mukwevho

+This project was developed to demonstrate SQL data analysis skills.